charkes/hypercard-center/HyperTalkReference/properties/centered.md

 # centered

-` set `[`the`]<code> centered to [ph:trueOrFalse]
+`set [the] centered to [ph:trueOrFalse]`

-</code>The `centered` property returns or sets whether HyperCard draws shapes from the center rather than from a corner.
+The `centered` property returns or sets whether HyperCard draws shapes from the center rather than from a corner.
 It corresponds to the Centered command in the Options menu (which appears when you select a Paint tool).

 The `centered` property affects the Line, Rectangle, Rounded Rectangle, and Oval tools.
-Its default value is` false`.
+Its default value is `false`.

 ## Examples